How Many kWh to Charge a Tesla?

 In simple terms, that means it actually draws around 80 kWh of electricity from the wall to reach a full charge.
 The extra energy accounts for the small losses that occur during the charging process.

 On average, a Tesla uses about 34 kWh for every 100 miles driven.
-That’s the same amount of energy most households use to power their homes for a full day.
+That’s roughly the same amount of energy most households use to power their homes for a full day.

-Over its lifetime, say, 500,000 miles, a Tesla could use roughly 170,000 kWh of electricity, which is still far more efficient and eco-friendly than burning thousands of gallons of gasoline.
+Over its lifetime of around 500,000 miles, a Tesla could use roughly 170,000 kWh of electricity, which is still far more efficient and eco-friendly than burning thousands of gallons of gasoline.
+That long-term efficiency is a big part of what makes Tesla a practical choice for anyone thinking about going electric.

 Final Thoughts